weapp/flask-coffee2js/README.md

 This will intercept the request to `js_folder` and compile de file if is necesary using the files from `coffee_folder`.

-When you deploy your app you might not want to accept the overhead of checking the modification time of your `.coffee` and `.jss` files on each request.
+When you deploy your app you might not want to accept the overhead of checking the modification time of your `.coffee` and `.js` files on each request.
 A simple way to avoid this is wrapping the coffee2js call in an if statement:

     if app.debug:
         from flaskext.coffee2js import coffee2js